 These observations related to SQL suggest that a correctly recognized set of Keywords and SplChars can help us deliver the correct structure of a SQL query.
 Correct structure combined with the correct Literals can give us the correct valid query.
 Based on this observation, we make an important architectural design decision to decouple structure determination from literal determination and we present the complete four-component end-to-end system in Figure 2.
 This decoupling of structure and literal determination is a critical design decision that helps us tackle the unbounded vocabulary problem.
-The entire system has four major components: Automatic Speech Recognition (ASR) Engine, Structure Determination module, Literal Determination module and Interactive Display module.
-We describe each component below.
+The entire system has four major components as described below.

 ASR Engine.
 This component processes the recorded spoken SQL query to obtain a transcription output.
 A modern speech recognition system consists of two major components: acoustic model and the language model.
 The acoustic model captures the representation of sounds for words, and a language model captures both vocabulary and the sequence of utterances that the application is likely to use.
-We utilize Azure's Custom Speech Service [5] to create a custom language model by training on the dataset of spoken SQL queries (explained in Section 6.1).
+We utilize Azure's Custom Speech Service to create a custom language model by training on the dataset of spoken SQL queries (explained in Section 6.1).
 For the acoustic model, we use Microsoft's state-of-the-art search and dictation model.
 For the dictated query in Figure 2, the result returned by ASR engine could be select sales from employers wear first name equals Jon.

 Structure Determination.
 This component processes the ASR output to obtain a syntactically correct SQL statement with numbered placeholder variables for Literals, while Keywords and SplChars are fixed.
 It exploits CFG of our currently supported subset of SQL to generate all possible ground truth structures.
 A ground truth structure is a syntactically correct SQL string obtained from our SQL grammar by applying the production rules recursively.
 The closest matching structure is retrieved by doing a similarity search based on edit distances with the ground truth structures.
 In our running example, the detected structure is Select x1 From x2 Where x3 = x4.
 Here, the Keywords and SplChars are retained, while the Literals are shown as placeholder items x1, x2, x3 and x4.
-We dive into Structure Determination in depth in Section3.
+We dive into Structure Determination in depth in Section 3.